401 City Center Blvd. Newport News, VA 23606

 A warm, welcoming congregation, Rodef Sholom Temple is steeped in the rich traditions of Conservative Judaism, offering a wide variety of spiritual, educational, cultural, and social programs.
 Its services are egalitarian and participatory.
 All members have the opportunity to read Torah, lead services, and receive Aliyot.

 Shabbat is welcomed with a festive Kabbalat service and Oneg Shabbat.
 After Saturday services, a Kiddush luncheon is sponsored by Sisterhood.
 Tot Shabbat and Junior Congregation programs encourage the participation of its children.
 Morning services are held Monday and Thursday at 7:45, followed by breakfast where everyone can relax and “schmooze” prior to work or play.
 Congregational dinners provide opportunities to experience Shabbat and holidays as a community.

-Men’s Club offers the opportunity to study with the Rabbi and participate in various social and fundraising events.
+RST has an active Sisterhood and Men’s Club that participate in various social and fundraising events.

 Temple Sinai, the established Reform congregation on the Peninsula since 1955, welcomes you as a visitor or member.
 We welcome ALL Jews and anyone who wants to learn about our religion.
 Temple Sinai provides a way to worship God, celebrate your Judaism, and find support throughout your Jewish life cycle.
 We are affiliated with the Union for Reform Judaism and our beautiful building is on the National Register of Historic Places.

 We observe Shabbat sometimes on Friday evenings and sometimes on Saturday mornings.